 With the help of Siemens Teamcenter, ANDRITZ Ritz could quickly transfer project information from planning to a seamless production process.
 For each operator, a checklist was shown – it included the information needed to complete a process like CAM parts, CAD models, images, videos, tools needed, and more.

 With direct access to project information, it became easier for ANDRITZ Ritz to reduce the machine’s idle time, increase the operator’s efficiency, improve product quality, and reduce manufacturing errors.

 BMW invested in AR glasses and equipped its workers at the Munich plant to speed up the inventory identification process and reduce the error rate.
-The results of adoption of AR glasses led to some astonishing results.
+The results of the adoption of AR glasses led to some astonishing results.

 There was a 22% decrease in inventory identification time and a 33% reduction in error rate.
-Thus, implementing AR might be expensive, but it will bring a significant ROI for your business in the long run.
+Thus, implementing AR industrial solutions might be expensive, but it will bring a significant ROI for your business in the long run.

 With an in-depth analysis of the manufacturing operations and OEE drivers, DMG Mori partnered with Martin-Baker to reach 80% efficiency in OEE.
 The automation and software solution helped the enterprise monitor and detect tool wear and any related blockages.

 The automated system further adjusts job sequences and sends failure notices to the central production monitoring control room so that everybody is aware of the progress in the manufacturing process.
 Together, these solutions could quickly determine and troubleshoot critical machining areas with real-time assistance and collaboration.